R-Kanhai/LG_Dashboard/README.md

 ## 📌 Overview

-SwiftRoute Logistics operates a multi-hub delivery network and needed a single source of truth to monitor daily operations — order volume, delivery performance, hub throughput, driver behavior, and vehicle reliability.
+ReckDriveLogistics operates a multi-hub delivery network and needed a single source of truth to monitor daily operations — order volume, delivery performance, hub throughput, driver behavior, and vehicle reliability.
 This project translates that business need into a two-dashboard Power BI solution with four focused pages, each designed around a specific business question and audience.

-**Live demo:** *[add your Publish-to-Web link here]* **Screenshots:** *[add dashboard screenshots / GIF here]*

 ---